buseozell/Information-Recording-and-Appointment-System-for-the-Hospital/README.md

 ## Appointment and Information Recording System for Hospitals

-This project is my second project.
+This project that I coded through Eclipse is my second project.

 Patients can see general information about the doctors they want to make an appointment with and can create their own appointments; staff can see patient information, staff information and work schedules if there is a new patient record; In addition, a system was designed where doctors can make changes